Skip to main content

 2

 You talk to your agent normally.
-During the conversation, the agent picks up on preferences, decisions, project details, and other important context.
+During the conversation the agent picks up on preferences, decisions, project details, and other durable context, and calls add_memory via MCP.

 Example